Russia

 LGBTI+

-Constitutional amendments that passed into law on 4 July 2020, reinforce the state’s anti-LGBTI+ stance by barring the possibility of same-sex marriage.13https://www.bbc.co.uk/news/world-europe-53255964 The amendments followed a homophobic advertising campaign launched by Patriot Media Group to sway voters into voting for the constitutional amendments.
+Constitutional amendments passed into law on 4 July 2020, reinforce the State’s anti-LGBTI+ stance by barring the possibility of same-sex marriage.18https://www.bbc.co.uk/news/world-europe-53255964 The amendments followed a homophobic advertising campaign launched by Patriot Media Group to sway voters into voting in favor of the constitutional amendments.
 The advert, set in 2035, showed two gay men in the process of adopting a child.
 A concerned and upset looking boy asks where his mother is, and the orphanage workers also look on with concern.
 The new mother, an effeminate male actor wearing eyeliner, gets out of the car.
 A voice in the background then asks viewers “Is this the Russia you choose?”.
-The voice then says, “Decide the future of your country and vote for the constitutional amendments”.14independent.co.uk/news/world/europe/russia-putin-homophobic-gay-video-trolls-a9551186.html; pinknews.co.uk/2020/06/03/vladimir-putin-homophobia-advert-gay-parents-propaganda-russia-patriot-media-group/
+The voice then says, “Decide the future of your country and vote for the constitutional amendments”.19independent.co.uk/news/world/europe/russia-putin-homophobic-gay-video-trolls-a9551186.html; pinknews.co.uk/2020/06/03/vladimir-putin-homophobia-advert-gay-parents-propaganda-russia-patriot-media-group/

-Members of the LGBTI+ community have long faced harassment and violence.
-The adoption of the federal law “against the propaganda of non-traditional sexual relations among minors” led to a huge spread of homophobic violence.
+Members of the LGBTI+ community have long faced harassment and violence.26theguardian.com/world/2015/sep/14/vladimir-putin-gives-state-honour-to-anti-gay-politician The adoption of the federal law “against the propaganda of non-traditional sexual relations among minors” led to a huge spread of homophobic violence.
 Violating the law is punishable by a range of fines.
 Homophobic crimes count a high number of murders, grave physical violence.
 Foreigners who violate the law are subject to fines, up to 15 days in detention and deportation.
-There are many gangs in Russia who feel empowered to hunt and to bully, attack and even kill gay people.16pinknews.co.uk/2014/02/07/the-25-most-shocking-anti-gay-stories-from-russia-so-far/ In 2019, the law was used to censor LGBTI+ social media groups.17https://www.hrw.org/news/2020/08/06/russia-reject-anti-lgbt-traditional-values-bill
+In Russia, gangs have been emboldened to target, harass, assault, and, in some instances, take the lives of individuals within the LGBTI+ community.27pinknews.co.uk/2014/02/07/the-25-most-shocking-anti-gay-stories-from-russia-so-far/

-Radical groups justify homophobic attacks by equating homosexuality with paedophilia, and in January 2014 before the begin of Olympic winter games in Sochi President Putin said that “gay people are welcome in Sochi but they should leave children in peace”.
-Human Rights Watch said: “Such a chilling and wrongheaded message about LGBT people from Russia’s head of state is irresponsible and extremely dangerous.”18hrw.org/news/2014/02/03/russia-sochi-games-highlight-homophobic-violence
+Radical groups justify homophobic attacks by equating homosexuality with pedophilia.
+In January 2014, before the opening of the winter Olympic games in Sochi, President Putin said that, “gay people are welcome in Sochi but they should leave children in peace”.
+Human Rights Watch said: “Such a chilling and wrongheaded message about LGBT people from Russia’s head of state is irresponsible and extremely dangerous.”28hrw.org/news/2014/02/03/russia-sochi-games-highlight-homophobic-violence

 Religious tension

-Muslims are the second largest religious group in Russia and there are severe tensions between Muslims and Russian Orthodox adherents.
-Ethnic Muslims account for approximately 25 million of Russia’s population.19http://muslimnews.co.uk/news/russia/russia-muslims-make-30-population-2034/; https://worldpopulationreview.com/countries/russia-population
+Muslims are the second largest religious group in Russia and profound tensions exist between Muslims and Russian Orthodox adherents.
+Ethnic Muslims account for approximately 25 million of Russia’s population.29http://muslimnews.co.uk/news/russia/russia-muslims-make-30-population-2034/; https://worldpopulationreview.com/countries/russia-population

 Muslim leaders in Russia say that attempts to build more mosques in Moscow have been rejected or blocked by local officials who fear angering the ethnic Russians in the capital.
-For many ethnic Russians, the fact of becoming a minority in their country is unthinkable, and nationalist sentiments are dramatically on the rise.
-Attacks on mosques have been increasing.20sfgate.com/news/article/Russia-has-a-Muslim-dilemma-Ethnic-Russians-2466527.php
+For many ethnic Russians, the thought of becoming a minority in their home country is inconceivable, and nationalist sentiments are rising significantly.
+Attacks on mosques have been increasing.30sfgate.com/news/article/Russia-has-a-Muslim-dilemma-Ethnic-Russians-2466527.php

-Reports also indicate that the state has sort to impose its own interpretation of what constitutes “traditional” Islam, which is seen as an inherent part of Russian culture.
-Anything which is not considered “traditional” is reportedly considered “extremist”.23https://www.trtworld.com/opinion/is-russia-on-the-path-to-marginalising-its-muslim-population-23927
+Reports also indicate that the state has sought to impose its own interpretation of what constitutes “traditional” Islam, which is seen as an inherent part of Russian culture.
+Anything which is not considered “traditional” is reportedly considered “extremist”.33https://www.trtworld.com/opinion/is-russia-on-the-path-to-marginalising-its-muslim-population-23927

 Foreign enemies

-In 2012 the Russian government adopted a law that required nongovernmental organizations (NGOs) to register as “foreign agents” with the Ministry of Justice if their actions can be defined as political activities and they receive foreign funding.
-Since the definition of “political activity” is wide, it can also be extended to all activities of advocacy and human rights work.24hrw.org/news/2014/11/20/russia-government-against-rights-groups
+In 2012, the Russian government adopted a law mandating that non-governmental organizations (NGOs) register as “foreign agents” with the Ministry of Justice if their activities can be classified as political and they receive foreign funding.
+Since the scope of the definition of “political activity” is broad, it can be extended to all advocacy activities and human rights work.34hrw.org/news/2014/11/20/russia-government-against-rights-groups

 Ukraine conflict

-In November 2013 a wave of demonstrations in neighbouring Ukraine began, protesters demanding closer European integration, following the suspension of the Ukraine-European Union Association Agreement with the European Union, in order to seek closer economic relations with Russia.
+In November 2013, a wave of demonstrations in neighboring Ukraine began.
+Protesters demanded closer European integration, following the suspension of the Ukraine-European Union Association Agreement, in order to seek closer economic relations with Russia.
 Pro-Russian counter-protests began and the political crisis escalated.
 Russia illegally annexed Crimea in March 2014.
-There is ongoing pro-Russian unrest in the eastern part of Ukraine.

 Freedom of expression advocacy of humanist values

-The Russian authorities use a range of laws passed since Vladimir Putin’s return to the presidency in May 2012 to control over the flow of information online and offline, stifling free expression in Russia.26https://pen-international.org/news/new-report-pen-international-highlights-russias-relentless-crackdown-on-free-expression According to PEN International,
+The Russian authorities use a range of laws passed since Vladimir Putin’s return to the presidency in May 2012 to exert control over the dissemination of information, both online and offline, stifling free expression in the country.39https://pen-international.org/news/new-report-pen-international-highlights-russias-relentless-crackdown-on-free-expression According to PEN International,

 “From recently introduced legislation that criminalises legitimate criticism of the government, to state-run media which act as propaganda tools, to libraries targeted for holding ‘extremist materials’, the space for free expression, civil society and dissent is shrinking fast in Russia.”